Christmas Misconceptions - Is Christmas Pagan?

 Over time people then said that Christmas had been 'moved' to the 25th December to 'take over' this 'pagan' date.

-However, the main evidence for this seems to have some from a scribbled note in the margin of a 12 century manuscript which mis-understood some very basic facts.
+However, the main evidence for this seems to have some from a scribbled note in the margin of a 12 century manuscript which mis-understood some very basic facts (goes to another site).
 (There's also evidence that 'Sol Invictus' might also have happened in October and not December anyway.)

 There's no evidence that Mithras had a 'birthday' until the 4th century (at least 200 years after Christmas had been celebrated on December 25th) or any evidence that the 'birth of Mithras' was celebrated on December 25th!